 Nord University is committed to the development of regional networks with communities, business and industry, using a model of enhanced decentralization.
 Cooperation between the universities, public and working life through education stimulates the development of professionals and leaders and through research contributes to economic growth.

 Nord University collaborates with international partners in the High North, and around the world.
-The developed program of joint degrees and research projects with other countries, including Ukraine, Slovakia and Russia, operate on the basis of strong educational networks.
+The developed program of joint degrees and research projects with other countries.
 Nord University conducts students exchange with the partner institutions from around the world, thus supporting active and diverse student community.

 NORD UNIVERSITY in Bodø